Vizonex/aiocallback/README.md

 and calling for that data that can be defined by multiple functions.
 However, there are many more creative ways to use this library.

 ## Dependencies
-- [frozenlist](https://github.com/aio-libs/frozenlist) we dropped aiosignal in favor of it's subclass since it's not deprecated and aiosignal's code was tiny enough to copy on over to our side and then start making improvements upon it's original work.
+- [frozenlist](https://github.com/aio-libs/frozenlist) we dropped aiosignal in favor of frozenlist temporarly until aiosignal plans to support __ParamSpec__ There isn't much demand for it yet but I did help revive that library recently.
 - [typing-extensions](https://github.com/python/typing_extensions) Typehinting for Python 3.9, plan to drop typing-extensions when 3.9 hits End of Life so that __ParamSpec__ can be utilized to it's fullest potential.